1982 Spanish coup attempt

-The October 27, 1982, coup d'état attempt was a conspiracy conceived in Spain to overthrow the government.
-Meant to take place on October 27, 1982, a day before national elections, the plan was discovered and foiled the preceding October 1.
-Although made public, the importance of the coup attempt was downplayed with the cooperation of the main media, in order to avoid raising social unrest.
-This coup d'état plan hardly affected the election campaign for the October 28 elections, won by Spanish Socialist Workers' Party (PSOE).
-Over time, it has become an obscure chapter in Spanish history.
+The 1982 coup d'état attempt was a Spanish conspiracy conceived by members of the military to overthrow the government that was meant to take place on 27 October 1982, the day before national elections.
+The plan was discovered and the planners were arrested on 2 October.
+The coup d'état plan hardly affected the October 28 elections, which was easily won by Spanish Socialist Workers' Party (PSOE).